I’ll never forget my first Memorial Day Murph workout.

-If you're looking for more free pull-up coaching, check out our ultimate pull-up guide here:
+If you're looking for more free pull-up training, check out our ultimate pull-up guide here:

-Recovery is going to be key here - don’t overlook it.
+Recovery from the workout Murph is going to be key here - don’t overlook it.

 HYDRATE!
 Drink electrolyte-spiked water before, during, and after the workout as you’ll be losing a lot of fluids throughout - especially if it’s a warmer day.